inbravo/java-to-scala/first-milestone/class-and-object.md

 }
 ```

-* Scala program[ ImportTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ImportTest.scala) describes all possible class imports in Scala, which is slightly different from Java
+* Scala program [ImportTest.scala](https://github.com/inbravo/scala-src/blob/master/src/main/scala/com/inbravo/lang/ImportTest.scala) describes all possible class imports in Scala, which is slightly different from Java

-* In Java you dont need to import classes or interfaces from package `java.lang.*`

-* Similarly Scala packages  \(`scala.* , scala.Predef.*`\) along with Java lang package \(`java.lang.*`\) are not required to be explicitely imported in a Scala class
+* In Java you dont need to import classes or interfaces from package `java.lang.*`.
+Similarly Scala packages  \(`scala.* , scala.Predef.*`\) along with Java lang package \(`java.lang.*`\) are not required to be explicitely imported in a Scala class

 ```scala
 /* These imports are not required to be added explicitly */